netgroup-polito/frog4-openstack-do/README_LAUNCH_VNF.md

 * `functional-capability`: it must correspond to the functional capability implemented by the desired VNF, `bridge` in our use case.
 **WARNING** due to a [bug](https://github.com/netgroup-polito/frog4-orchestrator/issues/9) in the FROG orchestrator, currently the `functional-capability` and the VNF `name` should be set to the same value;
 * `vnf_template`: this must correspond to the VNF ID returned by the Datastore when the VNF template has been uploaded.
-In our example, it is `IU9LBT`. **WARNING** due to a [bug](https://github.com/netgroup-polito/frog4-openstack-do/issues/18) in the OpenStack domain orchestrator, this field is mandatory.
-In fact, the domain orchestrator is not able to exploit the functional capability.
+In our example, it is `IU9LBT`.

 You can deploy the NF-FG above through the [deploy_graph.py script](https://github.com/netgroup-polito/frog4-openstack-do/blob/master/scripts/deploy_graph.py):